What is the test for foreseeability in tort law?

 What is the test for ordering the rectification of a title register?
 (New Brunswick, Canada)

-What is the test for having shared custody in a high-conflict situation?
+What is the test for determining the quantum of general damages in a personal injury action?
 (New Brunswick, Canada)

-What is the test for having a safe avenue of escape in a sexual assault case?
+What is the test for obtaining an allegation of sexual assault without proper due diligence?
 (New Brunswick, Canada)

 Does a person signing a certificate must "certify" a fact?
 (New Brunswick, Canada)